360° customer view

 Figma is a SaaS collaborative design tool that enables the entire design team’s process to happen in the cloud.

 Figma is built around a freemium model - designers from all over the world get started using Figma for free and bring in coworkers to collaborate on the platform.
-They start paying as they use more of it.
+They start paying as they use more features.

-This Product Led Growth has been at the core of Figma’s success and revenue growth since it launched in 2016.
+Figma's Product Led Growth model has been at the core of their success and revenue growth since it launched in 2016.
 To capitalize on that rapid growth, in 2018 Figma launched their Organizations product and decided to build an Enterprise Sales team to drive its adoption.

 That’s when Figma’s Sales Ops team turned to Census for help.